-1. Open the action by completely lowering the lever.

-2. Use a cleaning rod with a tip and patch large enough for a snug fit in the bore.
+- 1. Open the action by completely lowering the lever. - 2.
+Clean the bore using an appropriate rifle cleaning rod with a jag and patch of the correct caliber to provide a snug fit in the bore.
 Insert the rod and patch into the barrel at the muzzle end and run it back and forth several times.
 Care should be exercised to ensure that neither the cleaning rod nor the handle strikes the crown of the muzzle, as damage to this area can adversely affect the accuracy of the rifle.
 A muzzle protector can be purchased separately from your local firearms dealer to help protect the muzzle crown while cleaning the barrel of your rifle.